Friday, September 30, 2011

 Many people know Kate Gosslin as the crazy, controlling, yet very caring mom of sextuplets and twins.
 Kate Gosslin, the star of the show what is now known as TLC's Kate Plus 8 and was formely known as Jon and Kate Plus 8.
 She explains to People Magazine about her tremendous journey in rasinging her 8 children while juggling working, writting a book, and a TV show.
 Kate also admits that the way she is portrayed on the show is extremely embarassing, and that she is often reffered to as "mommy dearest."
 It is no secret to anyone that watches the show that Kate is very controlling, yet caring.
 She explains why she thinks that she is portrayed and known as such a lose cannon,

+" Sometimes, over two days of shooting for one episode and I have three crabby mommy moments, well, it's guaranteed your going to see them all in 22-minutes show.
+So, of course that makes it seem like I'm crabby mommy all the time," says Kate Gosslin in the interview.
 Although Kate admits to being such a crazed mom, and clearly knowing that her ratings went down after her divorce with husband, Jon Gosslin, she still says that she loves the atmosphere of filming and says that just because TLC has dropped the show doesn't mean she and her family will be off the TV screen for very long.

 Thursday, September 8, 2011